aileot/nvim-laurel/COOKBOOK.md

 ## Recipes

+### Create wrapper macros

-In examples below, the codes are supposed to import and export all the nvim-laurel macros properly.
+The codes in examples below are supposed to import and export all the nvim-laurel macros properly.

 <details>